The nonequilibrium evolution near the phase boundary: Characteristics of nonequilibrium evolution

+For each of three given temperature, the data points can be well fitted by a straight line.
+This shows the average of RT increases in a power-law with system size, i.e.,

-The power exponent $z$, which corresponds to the slope of the fitting line, represents the dynamic exponent.
-The $z$ values are provided in the legend of Fig.~2(a).
+at both CP and the 1st-PTL.
+The exponent of power law $z$, which corresponds to the slope of the fitting line, represents the dynamic exponent.
+The values of $z$ are provided in the legend of Fig.~2(a).

 The critical dynamic exponent $z=1.999\pm 0.008$ is obtained by fitting from $L=20$ to $L=100$, which has higher statistics and is more precise than the previously reported value of $z=2.06\pm 0.03$~\cite{XBLi}.
-Both values are consistent with the dynamic universality class of model A~\cite{1977,Roth}.
-This shows that the average of RT, as defined by Eq.~(4), serves as a similar role to the autocorrelation time.
-At the 1st-PTL, the dynamic exponent $z$ is larger than that at the CP.
-As a result, the average of RT at the 1st-PTL increases more rapidly with system size than that at the CP.
+Both values are consistent with the dynamic model A~\cite{1977,Roth}.
+The value of dynamic exponent $z$ at the 1st-PTL are larger than that at the CP.
+This implies that the average of RT increases more rapidly with system size at the 1st-PTL than that at the CP.

-To further investigate the change in the randomness of the RT with system size, we examine its self-averaging property.
+The longer average relaxation time means a larger increase in randomness.
+To demonstrate the change of randomness of the RT along the entire phase boundary, we examine self-averaging property of RT.
 Self-averaging refers to the behavior of the relative variance of an observable $X$ as the system size increases.
 It is defined as follows~\cite{non-selfaveraging-1}:

 where bar represents the average over the entire sample.
 If $R_X$ tends to zero, $X$ is self-averaging; if $R_X$ increases, $X$ is self-diverging.
 In case of self-averaging, the fluctuation of $X$ diminishes as the system size increases, and the average of $X$ converges to the same value.
 Self-diverging means divergent fluctuations of $X$ as the system size increases.